NintendoLink07/MythicIOGrabber/RecentChanges.md

 - Added a tooltip for the premade texture (in case people don't know what it means).

 - The frame can now manually be resized via the button in the bottom left corner above the footer bar (where the browse, delist and edit buttons are).
-The new height will be saved in the settings.
+The manually set height will be the new standard height for the extend button in the "Dungeons & Raids" title bar.

 ### Fixed